rogerio1982/rogerio1982/README.md

 Projects:

-- QoT in optics fibers
+- QoT in optics fibers using ML models
-- UAV to rescue
+- UAV to rescue using PSO
 - Detect Mask with AI;
 - Dengue forecast with ANN;
 - Others;